project-gemmi/gemmi/docs/analysis.rst

 Torsion Angles
 ==============

-Gemmi can calculate a dihedral angle between any given four atoms or points, as it was described in the section about :ref:`coordinates <coordinates>`.
+This section presents functions dedicated to calculation of the dihedral angles φ (phi), ψ (psi) and ω (omega) of the protein backbone.

-It also has convenience functions to calculate often analyzed dihedral angles in the protein backbone: φ (phi), ψ (psi) and ω (omega).
+These functions are built upon the more general ``calculate_dihedral`` function, introduced in :ref:`the section about coordinates <coordinates>`, which takes four points in the space as arguments.

-The ω angle is usually around 180°:
+``calculate_omega()`` calculates the ω angle, which is usually around 180°:

 .. doctest::